 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 The standard of medical facilities and care in Pakistan is generally limited, with the exception of a select number of clinics and hospitals in major cities which approach Western standards.
 In most towns, as well as rural and remote areas, medical facilities are extremely limited.
 Hospitals in Pakistan usually require up-front payment, confirmation of insurance cover or guarantee of payment prior to admission.
 In the case of a serious illness or accident, a medical evacuation to Australia or a similar destination would be considered necessary.
 Depending on the immediacy, severity and circumstances of the case, a medivac could cost $A100,000.

 Malaria is common in Pakistan, except in areas above 2000m.
 Chloroquine and sulfadoxine-pyrimethamine resistant strains are reported.
 An outbreak of dengue fever killed more than 500 people in Lahore and surrounding areas of the Punjab in the period September to December 2011.
 Other insect-borne diseases (including Crimean-Congo haemorrhagic fever and Japanese encephalitis) are present in Pakistan with outbreaks occurring from time to time.
 There is no vaccination or specific treatment available for dengue.
-We encourage you to: consider having vaccinations before travelling; take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.
+We encourage you to take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.